-This is not your ordinary ski trip—it’s a 9-day cultural immersion in Georgia with you as the main character chasing the pillowy powder of Europe’s highest mountain range, the Great Caucasus.
-The dizzyingly high mountains rise +3,000 m/ 9850 ft above sea level and harbor some of the wildest terrain you’ve ever ridden.
-After warming up on Gudauri’s sunny slopes combined with après-ski indulgences, set out to steep angled lines, mellow meadows, and tree skiing runs of Mestia—a medieval, UNESCO townlet hemmed in by three-thousanders.
-It’d be a shame to visit Georgia, the Cradle of Wine, without having a glass of crisp sparkler in its capital Tbilisi, a multicultural hub at the crossroads of Europe and Asia.
-Priding itself on its exquisite cuisine, relish in Georgia’s fireside soup dumplings or taste the gut-warming chacha brandy after a cold day in the snow.
+This is not your ordinary ski trip.
+This is a 9-day cultural immersion in Georgia with you as the main character chasing the pillowy powder of Europe’s highest mountain range, the Great Caucasus.
+The dizzyingly high mountains rise 10,000 ft above sea level and harbor some of the wildest terrain you’ve ever ridden, right in Mestia—your base for the week.
+Set out to steep angled lines, mellow meadows, and tree skiing runs near this medieval, UNESCO townlet hemmed.
+Following après-ski indulgences, such as fireside soup dumplings and gut-warming chacha brandy, retreat to your 4-star hotel every evening.
+And you’ll also get to witness Tbilisi, the capital of Georgia (the Cradle of Wine) and a multicultural hub at the crossroads of Europe and Asia, so don’t miss out on a glass of crips sparkler in the city!

 Itinerary

 • As you arrive in Tbilisi, use the rest of the day to explore the city.
 Nested in the South Caucasus and lying on the banks of Kura River, this colorful capital of the Black Sea nation is a grand sample of Georgian urban heritage.
 Standing at the crossroads of Europe and Asia, what’s exhibited in its architecture and culture is the fusion of being a West-meets-East city.
-Before heading to the backcountry, use the day to roam around town, visiting one of its eclectic cafes, hilltop cathedrals, or dome-shaped bathhouses.
-In the afternoon, head to Gudauri Ski Resort, a 90-minute drive from Tbilisi.
+Use the day to roam around town, learn about the ancient winemaking, visiting one of its eclectic cafes, hilltop cathedrals, or dome-shaped bathhouses.
+Enjoy dinner together with your team and guides.

 Capital of Georgia, Tbilisi.

 • These next days are dedicated to absorbing the culture and the environment of rural Georgia.
 Mestia village in the Great Caucasus radiates charm with its medieval monuments recognized by UNESCO, a river coursing through, and towering peaks in the background.
-The mountains in this area are three-thousanders (9,850 ft) boasting countless ski runs on varied, wild terrain—tree skiing in pine forests, steep angled slopes, alpine meadows, etc. Four days of carving limitless powder are ahead of you!
+Spend two days at a local ski resort and four more days using local drivers to reach remote trailheads.
+With peaks up to 5,000 m (16,400 ft) surrounding Mestia, you will hunt for some good snow, great views, and fantastic touring.
+The mountains in this area are three-thousanders (9,800 ft) boasting countless ski runs on varied, wild terrain—tree skiing in pine forests, steep angled slopes, alpine meadows, etc. Six days of carving limitless powder are ahead of you!

 Tbilisi during the night.